BenjaminSchubert/web-polls/README.md

 3. install dependencies : `npm install` (you can also use `yarn`)
 4. launch the server: `npm run watch`.
 5. the application will be available at `localhost:8080`

+Please note that this is a work in progress and is not feature complete yet.

 ## About the developpers